 Wrapping or bandaging a horse’s hocks can be difficult, said Parsaye.
 “It is better to have a loose bandage and have to reapply it than possibly injure your horse [with a bandage that is too tight],” he added.

-If you have questions or concerns or need help wrapping or bandaging your horse’s hocks, consult with your veterinarian
+If you have questions or need help wrapping your horse’s hocks, consult your veterinarian.

 Further Content